 The Government is leading a cross-government drive to defeat the spread of coronavirus (Covid-19) and has promised to keep the public informed every step of the way.
-This includes new daily press conferences to be held by the Prime Minister, Chief Scientific Adviser and the Chief Medical Officer.

 As a result of the Government’s medical advice surrounding the Coronavirus outbreak, my office staff will be working at home as much as possible.

 The constituency office staff will be working on a rota basis so that at any one time there will only be one person in the office.

 Please try and restrict contact to email.
 At this unique time, telephone conversations will be difficult and we will be our prioritising the urgent and essential cases that are raised by constituents.
 With that in mind, please be aware that, depending on the nature of your correspondence, it may not be possible to respond to your email so please check the online advice before getting in contact.

 The government is encouraging people to download the NHS COVID-19 app which will form a central part of NHS Test and Trace by contract tracing through low-energy Bluetooth, alerting users to transmission levels in their area, helping people check into venues and providing a symptom checker.

 It is available for those over the age of 16, and will track your distance and time spent with other app users to alert you if someone you have been in close contact with tests positive for COVID-19.

 The app users personal information and data will remain secure, as none of it is provided to the government or NHS.
 It does not hold personal information, and only requires the first half of your postcode to show local transmission rates.
 Frequent, random unique IDs are also regenerated for extra security.

 The Government is encouraging people with coronavirus symptoms to use the new Coronavirus Status Checker which will help the NHS coordinate its response and build up additional data